cy-rae/dhbw-tube/README.md

 Helm is a package manager for Kubernetes that makes it easier to manage applications.
 Install [Helm](https://helm.sh/docs/intro/install/) according to the official instructions.
 - **Docker Desktop**:
 Docker is used to build and manage container images.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) according to the official instructions.
-Make sure all the above components are correctly installed and available in your system path to successfully start and develop the application.
+Make sure that all of the above components are correctly installed and available in your system path to successfully launch and develop the application.
-To ensure that all resources are deployed correctly—including pod replicas during scaling—it is recommended to allocate at least 20 GB of memory and 8 CPUs to Docker.
+To ensure that all resources are deployed correctly — including pod replicas during scaling — it is recommended that Docker is allocated at least 20GB of memory and 8 CPUs.
-You can adjust these settings in Docker Desktop preferences under Settings > Resources (CPU limit and Memory limit), as shown in the image below:
+You can adjust these settings in the Docker Desktop Preferences under `Settings` > `Resources` (CPU limit and Memory limit), as shown in the image below:

 ![Docker Desktop settings image](assets/docker-settings.png)